Fujicracy/fuji-v2/packages/protocol/README.md

 NOTE: The configuration in `hardhat.config.ts` uses the artifacts and bytecode created by the previously called `forge build` command.

 5. A folder will be created under `deployments/localhost` with all the artifacts containing also the addresses.

+## Error message format
+The contracts in Fuji version 2 shall use solidity `error messages` instead of `require` statements.
+This saves on contract bytecode.
+The format should be the following:

+> `Contract__function_errorMessage();`

+Capitalized contract + two underscores + camelcase function + underscore _ camelcase error message.